A young Black woman talking about something serious with an older Black woman in the park.

 Alcohol

-During the first few days, it might be best to stop drinking alcohol until you see how the medicine affects you, or until the effects pass.
+During the first few weeks of treatment, it might be best to stop drinking alcohol until you see how the medicine affects you.

 Street drugs